aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

 This *experimental* feature lets you [profile gas usage](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/aptos-gas-profiling) in the Aptos virtual machine locally rather than [simulating transactions](../../concepts/gas-txn-fee.md#estimating-the-gas-units-via-simulation) at the [fullnode](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/simulate_transaction).
 You may also use it to visualize gas usage in the form of a flame graph.

-Run the gas profiler by appending the `--profile-gas` option to the aptos CLI `move publish`, `move run` or `move run-script` command, for example:
+Run the gas profiler by appending the `--profile-gas` option to the Aptos CLI `move publish`, `move run` or `move run-script` command, for example:
 ```bash
 aptos move publish --profile-gas
 ```